hiddenkirby/typescript_ollama_function_calling_no_agent/README.md

 # A simple example of
-1. using ollama (llama3.1)
+1. using ollama (llama3.1),
 2. searxng for search,
+3. using TypeScript instead of Python,
-3. and simple prompts to showcase function calling (vs using Agents and tools API)
+4. and simple prompts to showcase function calling (vs using Agents and tools API)

 # prereqs
 1. nvm